Questions & Answers

 Colpermin can be purchased over the counter in your local pharmacy.
 Purchase from on-line pharmacies is possible in some countries.
 Colpermin is registered as a medicinal product and therefore in some countries by law can only be sold by pharmacies.

 • Dual acting for bloating, flatulence and cramps.
-Especially for irritable colon syndrome (also known as irritable bowel syndrome, IBS)
+Especially for irritable bowel syndrome (also known as IBS).

-• Specially designed capsules targeting the peppermint oil to the small intestine and colon and having a sustained release.
+• Specially designed capsules with a sustained release, targeting the peppermint oil to the distal small intestine and colon.
 Relief where it is needed most!

-Peppermint oil starts to be released within about 20 minutes after taking Colpermin, but not until it reaches the intestine, Peppermint oil from Colpermin continues to be released for hours.
+Peppermint oil is released from the Colpermin capsule once the capsule reaches the intestine.
+The release is sustained for hours thus ensuring spread of the peppermint oil throughout the colon.
 However, Colpermin may need to be taken for some days until symptoms subside, for most people this is within two weeks.

-If symptoms persist or worsen for over two weeks after using Colpermin capsules, consult with a doctor or pharmacist.
+If symptoms persist or worsen after using Colpermin for two weeks, consult with a healthcare professional.
 Treatment may be continued for a maximum of 3 months.
 Treatment can be repeated if needed.

 For more information on Colpermin, please read the Colpermin patient information leaflet.

 Adequate data on the use of Colpermin in pregnant women and the effects on the unborn child do not exist and no systematic scientific studies have ever been conducted.
-It is unknown if peppermint constituents are excreted in human breast milk.
-This medicinal product must not be used during pregnancy or while breastfeeding unless this is clearly necessary.
+However data does suggest there is excretion of peppermint constituents/metabolites in human milk.

 Ask your doctor or pharmacist for advice before taking this medicine if you are pregnant or breast feeding, planning a pregnancy, or suspect you are pregnant.